gnetsys/OnsenUIv2-React-PhoneGap-Starter-Kit/README.md

 Please check out [this repo](https://github.com/OnsenUI/react-onsenui) for more info.

 You can also clone this repo and take a look at the code.
-Use the following commands to run it:
+Use the following commands to install all dependancies:

 ```
 git clone git@github.com:gnetsys/OnsenUIv2-React-PhoneGap-Starter-Kit.git